chicio/chicio.github.io/_posts/2017-05-12-github-pages-jekyll-blog-born.md

 As you can see I have two gulp task.
 I use the first from my local environment during development.
 The second one is used by by travis to make a test build on each commit.
 All the assets created are saved in the assets folder.
-Jekyll copies each folder that is not prefix with and underscore
+Jekyll copies each folder that is not prefix with and underscore.
 I also installed some gems to improve and automatize some function of my site:

   - jekyll-seo-tag, to automatically create meta and JSON-LD
   - jekyll-sitemap, to automatically generate the sitemap